Hubballi-Dharwad BRTS bags Best Urban Transit award

 HD-BRTS, which is yet to see a formal inauguration, commenced trial run on October 2, 2018.
 However, it was only in March 2019 that all the 125 AC buses, which are named ‘Chigari’ started plying on the 28-KM four-lane dedicated corridor between Hubballi and Dharwad.

-“We are happy that within one-year of starting operation the HD-BRTS has been recognised by the Union government for its operational system and other facilities,” said HD-BRTS Managing Director Rajendra Cholan, who will receive the award at a function to be held in Lucknow on November 17.
+“We are happy that within one year of starting operation the HD-BRTS has been recognised by the Union government for its operating system and other facilities,” said HD-BRTS Managing Director Rajendra Cholan, who will receive the award at a function to be held in Lucknow on November 17.

 Far from perfect